Public Worship Restart

 Many of the procedures will be different, some of them very different.
 This is for two reasons:

 - Some are required by law.
-For example, we cannot have the number of people exceed 25% capacity.

 - Those who have any of the symptoms of COVID-19 should stay home.